BEST WESTERN University Hotel Boston-Brighton

 Brighton, MA is a district of Boston that always attracts a number of visitors, and our Boston hotel is located near many Boston attractions.
 Those visiting Boston University, Boston College, Northeastern University, Harvard University and other colleges prefer the comfort and convenience of our welcoming property.
 Guests visiting Boston attractions and museums like the New England Aquarium and Museum of Science also enjoy a prime location.

 If you're here visiting Fenway Park, home of the Boston Red Sox®, you'll always be close to the home games.
 Guests visiting hospitals like St. Elizabeth's Hospital, Dana-Farber Cancer Institute and Children's Hospital enjoy an easy commute.
-If you're visiting the area to see loved ones or as a medical patient, our complimentary guest parking and continental breakfast will make your stay more comfortable.
+If you're visiting the area to see loved ones or as a medical patient, our complimentary continental breakfast will make your stay more comfortable.
 From the Boston Marathon to the sporting events at BU, BC, MIT and Harvard, there's always something exciting happening nearby.

 If you are looking for Boston hotels offering affordable and comfortable accommodations our hotel is designed to fit your needs.
 Business travelers with the universities, Cradles to Crayons Inc., WGBH Boston (PBS®) and New Balance® factory are just a few of the regular guests at our Boston hotel.